 In recent years due to difficult economic times, Building and Site Improvement projects have been drastically underfunded.
-This practice of deferring much needed maintenance has had a serious effect on the future budget and as new projects/issues are being added to the appendix a very daunting amount of work faces the School District moving forward.
+This practice of deferring much needed maintenance has had a serious effect on the future budget and as new projects/issues are being added to the plan, a significant amount of work faces the School District moving forward.

-BUILDING & SITE MAINTENANCE - COST BY LOCATION 2019 - 20 Proposed
+BUILDING & SITE MAINTENANCE - COST BY LOCATION 2019 - 20 Requested